joshlong-attic/2025-devnexus-bootiful-apps/README.md

-# Devnexus 2025 Bootiful Apps
+# Devnexus 2025: Bootiful Apps

 Hi, Spring fans! in this installment we look at how to build production worthy Spring Boot apps in 2025!

-I want to show:

-* modulith
-* gRPC
-* GraphQL
-* security
-* HTMX
-* production worthiness

-## requirements

-you'll need Java 23 or later

-you'll need `protoc` as well as `grpcurl` or equivalent to build and try out the spring grpc examples.
+You'll need `protoc` as well as `grpcurl` or equivalent to build and try out the spring grpc examples. you'll need maven. and java 23 or later, ideally graalvm.

 ## direction..